-- Modernist or International Style architectural elements, - bespoke designed standalone administrative office/s, - standout architectural element/s to attract business, such as landmark signage, artwork and/or landscaping, - standalone or integrated showroom/s, - standalone or integrated drafting, engineering or design office/s, - manufacturing and/or assemblage facilities, - corporate landscaping for staff and/or customer usage, including outdoor recreation and leisure areas, - staff amenities, - staff and/or customer carparking.
+- Modernist or International Style architectural elements, - bespoke designed standalone administrative office/s,

-The Former Sisalkraft Factory Complex demonstrates most of these characteristics, including:
+- standout architectural element/s to attract business, such as landmark signage, artwork and/or landscaping, - standalone or integrated showroom/s, - standalone or integrated drafting, engineering or design office/s, - manufacturing and/or assemblage facilities, - corporate landscaping for staff and/or customer usage, including outdoor recreation and leisure areas, - staff amenities, - staff and/or customer carparking.

-- International Style architectural elements, expressed throughout the entirety of the complex, - A bespoke standalone administrative office building, - standout architectural element/s to attract business, achieved through the parabolic arch and contrasting cubiform shape, as well as landscape elements; - manufacturing facilities to the rear of the complex; - corporate landscaping, in this case hard landscaping featuring a paved garden area with a water feature; - staff amenities located in the annex that connects the office and the factory; - staff and customer parking areas.
+The Sisalkraft Factory Complex demonstrates most of these characteristics, including:

-While most components of the Former Sisalkraft Factory Complex remain largely unaltered, the original showroom interior has been removed, an outdoor area originally designed for factory staff is being used for storage and the lower glass windowpanes of the office wing have been replaced with sheet metal.
-Regardless, Summary of State Heritage Place: 26557 2 of 39
+- International Style architectural elements, expressed throughout the entirety of the complex, - A bespoke standalone administrative office building, - standout architectural element/s to attract business, achieved through the parabolic arch and contrasting cubiform shape, as well as landscape elements; - manufacturing facilities to the rear of the complex; - corporate landscaping for staff, in this case a paved garden area with a water feature; - staff amenities located in the annex that connects the office and the factory; - staff and customer parking areas.

-Provisionally entered by the South Australian Heritage Council on 8 May 2025 Confirmed by the South Australian Heritage Council on (tbc) the Former Sisalkraft Factory Complex remains substantially intact, and these issues are not irreversible or irredeemable.
-Notably, the corporate landscaping, particularly its original hard landscape features, is exceptionally well preserved, which is an element that has typically been lost or compromised in other mid-twentieth century factories.
-The Former Sisalkraft Factory Complex demonstrates a high level of intactness and is considered to be an outstanding representative of the class of place, mid-twentieth century factory.
+While most components of the Sisalkraft Factory Complex remain largely unaltered, the original showroom interior has been removed, an outdoor area originally designed for factory staff is being used for storage and the lower glass windowpanes of the office wing have been replaced with sheet metal.
+Regardless, the Sisalkraft Factory Complex remains substantially intact, and these issues are not irreversible or irredeemable.
+Notably, the corporate landscaping is particularly well preserved, which is an element that has typically been lost or compromised in other midtwentieth century factories.
+The Sisalkraft Factory Complex demonstrates a high level of intactness and is considered to be an outstanding representative of the class of place, mid-twentieth century factory.